 - Articles of incorporation

-- Anything that proves you own the business can be useful to have on-hand.
+- Anything that proves you own the business can be helpful to have on hand.

 3. Organize Your Financial Statements

 Part of your loan application will likely require financial statements including, but not limited to the following: